Reaching a Consensus in Predictive Loops: Peer dynamics when perfectly predicting the past

 \end{proposition} The result is a direct consequence of the equilibrium characterization $\xv_\mathrm{PS}=(1-\beta)(I_n-\beta\Psi_K )^{-1}\Psi_K\pmb{x}^*$ when $\alpha\in(0,1)$, $\beta<1$, together with the observation that $\Psi_K$ is row-stochastic.

-Thus, for $\beta=0$ the stable point corresponds to the opinions after $K$ steps of peer interaction under the Friedkin-Johnsen model, i.e., $\xv_\mathrm{PS}=\mathrm{FJ}_K(\xv^*)$.
-As platform susceptibility $\beta$ grows the variance of equilibrium opinions decreases.
-Notably, the variance reduction can be as large as $\mathrm{Var}(\xv^*)$ for networks with small $\alpha$.
+Thus, as platform susceptibility $\beta$ grows the variance of equilibrium opinions decreases.
+Remember that for $\beta=0$ the stable point corresponds to $\xv_\mathrm{PS}=\mathrm{FJ}_K(\xv^*)$ and hence the variance reduction can be as large as $\mathrm{Var}(\xv^*)$ for networks with small $\alpha$.
 The mean, in turn, remains unaffected by platform interactions.
+We defer the discussion on the dependence of $\mathrm{Var}(\xv_\mathrm{PS})$ over $\alpha$ to Appendix~\ref{app:var_peer_platform_sus}.

 Before we further characterize the resulting opinion distribution, let us comment on the case $\alpha=1$ excluded by our result.
 Here we know that for $K\rightarrow \infty$ the variance of opinions is zero, after the first instance of peer interaction~\citep{degroot1974reaching}.
-Interestingly, when $\alpha=1$ we have $\mathrm{Var}(\xv_\mathrm{PS})=0$ under platform influence, even for finite $K$.
+Interestingly, this is not only maintained throughout retraining steps, but we have $\mathrm{Var}(\xv_\mathrm{PS})=0$ under platform influence, even for finite $K$.
 We refer to the formal result and a separate discussion of the DeGroot model in Appendix~\ref{app:degroot}.